 Where to store a lawnmower?

-It would help if you stored your lawnmower in a dry, safe place like a basement, garage, or garden shed.
-Also, never keep your mower near any source of heat, including a furnace, appliances with pilot lights, or a water heater.
+Store your lawnmower in a dry, safe place like a basement, garage, or garden shed.
+Also, never keep your mower near any heat source, including a furnace, appliances with pilot lights, or a water heater.

 Can you store a lawnmower in a storage unit?